 In Grade 6, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
-Book 1 and Book 2 will consist of multiple-choice questions.
-Book 3 consists of short- and extended-response questions.
-Students will NOT be permitted to use calculators for Book 1.
-For Book 2 and Book 3, students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
-For more information about calculator use, please refer to page 15.
+Session 1 and Session 2 consist of multiple-choice questions.
+Session 3 consists of short- and extended-response questions.
+Students will NOT be permitted to use calculators for Session 1.
+For Session 2 and Session 3, students must have the exclusive use of a 4-function calculator with a square root key or a scientific calculator.
+For more information about calculator use, please refer to page 14.

-The chart below provides a description of the 2016 Grade 6 Test Design.
-Please note that the number of multiple-choice questions in Book 1 and in Book 2 includes embedded field test questions.
-It will not be apparent to students whether a question is an embedded field test question that does not count towards their score or an operational test question that does count towards their score.
+The chart below provides a description of the 2017 Grade 6 Test Design.
+Please note that the test design is unchanged from 2016.
+Embedded field test questions are included in the number of multiple-choice questions in Session 1 and Session 2 listed below.
+It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.